sparkfun/MicroMod_Asset_Tracker/README.md

 [*SparkFun MicroMod Asset Tracker Carrier Board (DEV-17272)*](https://www.sparkfun.com/products/17272)

 The MicroMod Asset Tracker Carrier Board provides you with a toolkit to monitor and track the location of your assets.
-Built around the u-blox SARA-R510M8S module, the asset tracker offers Secure Cloud LTE-M and NB-IoT data communication for multi-regional use and has an integrated u-blox M8 GNSS receiver for accurate positioning information.
+Built around the u-blox SARA-R510M8S module, the asset tracker offers Secure Cloud LTE-M data communication for multi-regional use and has an integrated u-blox M8 GNSS receiver for accurate positioning information.
 The SARA-R5 supports many different forms of data communication from full TCP/IP sockets and packet switched data, through HTTP Get/Put/Post, FTP (the SARA has a built-in file system), Ping, to good old SMS text messaging!

 The Asset Tracker Carrier Board has an integrated ICM-20948 Inertial Measurement Unit (IMU) for Nine Degree-Of-Freedom orientation and movement detection.
 Want to send a message if your asset is moved?
 The Asset Tracker can do that!
 The board also has a built-in digital microphone and so can send an alert as soon as a noise is detected too.